kikobar/revelupex/README.md

 **Objective**

-This Python script extracts data from .cvs files created by the Revelup application and post it into a Postgres database.
+This Python script extracts data from .csv files created by the Revelup application and post it into a Postgres database.

 **Requirements**